marshmallow-code/webargs/docs/advanced.rst

 To implement this behavior, webargs will examine schemas for ``marshmallow.fields.List`` fields. ``List`` fields get unpacked to list values when data is loaded, and other fields do not.
-This also applies fields which inherit from ``List``.
+This also applies to fields which inherit from ``List``.

 .. note::